Operation of a high-frequency, phase-slip qubit: Results

 Finally, we investigate the benefits of the higher qubit frequency and larger gap of TiN in operating the phase slip qubit at higher temperatures.
 Figure~\ref{fig:temp}(a-b) shows the measured relaxation time and coherence time of the qubit up to 385 mK.
 We observe that $T_1$ remains above \qty{20}{\mu s} for temperatures up to \qty{300}{mK} while $T_{2R}$ remains essentially constant with temperature.
 The relaxation time shows a slow degradation up to \qty{240}{mK}, after which $T_1$ decreases significantly.
 Previous measurements of aluminum-based superconducting qubits have also observed a significant decrease in $T_1$ at temperatures around 150 mK, which was attributed to an increase in quasiparticle loss \cite{paik_observation_2011, serniak_hot_2018,martinis_energy_2009}.
+More recent experiments have demonstrated that the operating temperature of Al JJ-based qubits could be increased by proximitizing the junction using Nb, but observed short lifetimes of about \qty{1}{\mu s} for qubits operating at higher frequencies $>10$~GHz \cite{anferov_superconducting_2024}.

-The decreased $T_1$ is surprising since the measured transition temperature of our TiN film is \qty{2.9}{K}.
-We additionally measured the qubit excited-state population as a function of temperature to better understand the temperature dependence of the relaxation time as shown in Fig.~\ref{fig:temp}(c).
-The measured probability is converted to qubit temperature using the Boltzmann distribution (right axis in Fig.~\ref{fig:temp}(c)).
-The qubit temperature appears to be consistently greater than the mixing chamber temperature by \qty{>100}{mK}.
-Using the measured qubit temperature, we model the reduction in lifetime as inductive loss, with $Q_\mathrm{ind}$ changing as a function of qubit temperature to reflect an increasing quasiparticle density as shown by the gray points with dashed lines in Fig.~\ref{fig:temp}(a) (See Supplementary Information).
+The decreased $T_1$ in our work is unexpected since the measured transition temperature of our TiN film is \qty{2.9}{K}.
+We additionally measured the qubit excited-state population as a function of temperature to better understand the temperature dependence of the relaxation time as shown in Fig.~\ref{fig:temp}(c). {In the qubit histograms for these measurements, we observe two separated resonator responses corresponding to the $\ket{g}$ and $\ket{e}$ states.} The measured probability {from these histograms} is converted to qubit temperature using the Boltzmann distribution (right axis in Fig.~\ref{fig:temp}(c)).
+The qubit temperature appears to be consistently greater than the mixing chamber temperature by \qty{>100}{mK}. {We note that due to the fast decay rate of $\ket{f}$ to $\ket{e}$, we may be overestimating the $\ket{e}$ population in our readout histograms due to thermal population of $\ket{f}$.
+This possible overestimation is reflected in the lower bound of the error bars in Fig.~\ref{fig:temp}(c) for the qubit temperature and population data.} Using the measured qubit temperature, we model the reduction in lifetime as inductive loss, with $Q_\mathrm{ind}$ changing as a function of qubit temperature to reflect an increasing quasiparticle density as shown by the gray points with dashed lines in Fig.~\ref{fig:temp}(a) (See Supplementary Information).
 We find reasonable agreement of the measured relaxation times to this model.